 Red Light Therapy and Gestational Diabetes

 Let's talk about something crucial that most expectant moms don’t know.
 Cardiovascular disease (CVD) is the number one cause of death worldwide.
 Shocking, right but what has that got to do with Gestational Diabetes?
 Women with a history of gestational diabetes mellitus (GDM) have a 63% higher risk of developing CVD.
+You might want to sit down for the next bit.

 Every process your body automatically does, relies on energy.
 You eat something, your body processes the food down to smaller and smaller molecules until eventually, mitochondria convert it into a special kind of energy called ATP.
 This is the currency that fuels every single action/activity happening in the body.
 When that energy stops being produced in our body - the clinical term is known as ‘death’.